 Plaka Anafiotika in Athens and Acropolis Hill

 Read this post about accessibility, how best to visit the most famous Greek sites, and what is the general status of Greece for mobility-impaired people.
-I have also included information on which beaches/hotels to choose in Greece if you are in a wheelchair.
+I have also included information on which beaches/hotels to choose in Greece if you are in a wheelchair or have any physical limitations.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.